segbeyon24/kodekloud-kubernetes/Troubleshooting/t-shots.md

 - Using a serviceaccount that is not in your namespace in your deployment/pod

+## Schrodinger deployment
-## Schrodinger deployment: Watchout for selector-labels match/mismatch between different services
+- Watchout for selector-labels match/mismatch between different services

 ## Create container error